Privacy notice for ‘Ask the export support team a question’ service

 We will only retain your personal information for as long as:

-In line with DIT’s retention and disposal policy and schedules, your personal data will be retained for 3 years from the date when it was provided, or subsequently updated, and then disposed of.
+In line with DBT’s retention and disposal policy and schedules, your personal data will be retained for 7 years from the date when it was provided, or subsequently updated, and then disposed of.

 Anonymised information related to your query, our advice, aggregated analyses, and any other related information will be retained for up to 15 years from the date when the advice was provided or the analyses approved.